Reach Robotics closes $7.5M Series A for its augmented reality bots

 “People are taken aback that something could be this realistic,” asserts Adekunle.
 “If you strip back the product and lose that, then you don’t have an innovative company.”

-Because Reach is selling software enabled hardware, it has the opportunity to collect all sorts of interesting data that it can use to fine-tune its products.
+Because Reach is selling software-enabled hardware, it has the opportunity to collect all sorts of interesting data that it can use to fine-tune its products.
 The startup is able to track retention in aggregate and look at how people actually use their robots.
 Moreover, if MekaMon suffers leg failure, Reach can analyze indicators like temperature readings and torque.

 Adekunle insists on keeping the Reach Robotics team interdisciplinary — one employee helped shape the way robots move in the Transformers movie series.
 This same team is focused on empowering the next group of developers who will build on the MekaMon platform and create new use cases, beyond the company’s initial vision for the product.